 As mentioned above, the procedure for a judgment by default is part of the normal civil proceedings.
 It is not a separate procedure as known in many other Member States.
 The use of the procedure is optional in the sense that default judgment is not automatically granted upon the defendant's failure to respond to a claim in the relevant time limit.
 This time limit is clearly given on the claim form that is served upon the defendant.
 In order to obtain default judgment, the claimant must either make a request or an application for a default judgment.
 Alternatively the claimant can choose not to pursue the claim.

-Disputes between businesses or persons in a different member state are governed by various pieces of legislation, the most relevant being the EU Council Regulation (EC) no 44/201 on jurisdiction and the recognition of enforcement of judgments n civil and commercial matters, know as the Brussels Regulation.
+Disputes between businesses or persons in a different member state are governed by various pieces of legislation, the most relevant being the EU Council Regulation (EC) no 44/2001 on jurisdiction and the recognition of enforcement of judgments n civil and commercial matters, known as the Brussels Regulation.

 There is the European Order for Payment (EOP) makes it easier for creditors to recover uncontested (ie admitted) monetary debts in cross boarder cases within the European Union; the procedure is optional to the existing procedures.

 A default judgment is available from both the County Court and the High Court.
 The claimant should apply to the court where he or she filed his or her claim.
 That court can then check that no acknowledgement of service or defence was lodged by the defendant and that the time period for filing these documents had expired.